locnguyenx/locnguyenx.github.io/_posts/2016-09-08-Moqui screen and form.md

 #### parameter

 - minOccurs="0" maxOccurs="unbounded"
 - documentation:
-    These are the parameters the screen expects or allows to be passed in, and where the calling screen can get them from by default (usually just default to the same from, but can be a static value for default or whatever).
-    Individual transition, transition.*-response and other elements can override where the parameter comes from with their own parameter sub-elements.
+These are the parameters the screen expects or allows to be passed in, and where the calling screen can get them from Individual transition, transition.*-response and other elements can override where the parameter comes from with their own parameter sub-elements.

 #### always-actions

 - minOccurs="0"
 - documentation:
 These actions always run when this screen appears in a screen path, including both screen rendering and transition running.
 One difference between this and the pre-actions element is that this runs before transitions are processed while pre-actions do not.
 The always-actions also run for all screens in a path while the pre-actions only run for screens that will be rendered.

 #### pre-actions

 - minOccurs="0"
 - documentation:
 These actions run before any of the screens (this screen or any parent screens) are rendered, allowing you to set parameters used by parent screens or other general reasons.

 #### actions